-- 4.2.
-Remind BAAL Membership by BAALmail in July/August of upcoming elections.
-Provide role descriptions and invite those interested to contact current post holders.
+- Remind BAAL Membership by BAALmail in July/August of upcoming elections.
+Provide link to role descriptions and invite those interested to contact current post holders.
 Warn them that they will need to be ready to stand up at the AGM and say why they should be elected.
-If they are not attending their 'case' can be read out. - 4.3.
-Before the Conference starts, post notices for elections in a prominent place at the Conference Reception, and ensure the "lined up" Officer vacancies are filled in.
+If they are not attending their 'case' can be read out. - Before the Conference starts, post notices for elections in a prominent place at the Conference Reception, and ensure the "lined up" Officer vacancies are filled in.
 Each candidate for all EC posts needs a proposer and seconder, both of whom must be members of BAAL.
 Names to be written in caps + signatures.
-Those proposed must have agreed to be proposed and you will need their contact details in order to inform them that they need to make a short speech if there needs to be an election.
-Write on each of the election notices that notices will be removed at 12.00 midday Friday (or in time to organize ballot papers for an election if the posts are contested). - 4.4.
-Ask the Local Organiser who does the "housekeeping" stuff at start of conference to make an announcement about EC elections - 4.5.
-Remove the election notices at 12.00 midday Friday/agreed times. - 4.6.
-Ensure candidates are ready to say a couple of sentences about themselves at the AGM.
-People may also stand in absentia but have never been successful in an election. - 4.7.
-For any posts that are contested (usually only PG Officer and Ordinary Members), prepare ballot papers (ask Local Organiser office to print & copy (x 60) a ballot paper with names.) - 4.8.
-Run the election at the end of the AGM.
-Remind those present that only current BAAL members may vote. - 4.9.
-Collect and count the votes and use simple majority i.e. "first past the post". - 4.10.
-Arrange for the new post holders to be present & announced at the closing session. - 4.11.
-Get contact details from all the new post holders, and make sure they know the date of the January EC meeting. - 4.12.
-Make sure that new EC people are entered into the exec mailing list, and old ones deleted. - 4.13.
-Brief new members of the exec and make sure they understand how the committee works etc.
+Those proposed must have agreed to be proposed.
+Write on each of the election notices that notices will be removed at 12.00 midday Friday (or in time to organize ballot papers for an election if the posts are contested). - Ask the Local Organiser who does the "housekeeping" stuff at start of conference to make an announcement about EC elections - Remove the election notices at 12.00 midday Friday/agreed times. - Ensure candidates are ready to say a couple of sentences about themselves at the AGM.
+People may also stand in absentia. - For any posts that are contested, prepare ballot papers (ask Local Organiser office to print & copy (x 60) a ballot paper with names.) - Run the election at the end of the AGM.
+Remind those present that only current BAAL members may vote. - Following the AGM, collect and count the votes (with the Treasurer) and use simple majority i.e. "first past the post". - Arrange for the new post holders to be present & announced at the closing session. - Get contact details from all the new post holders. - Make sure that new EC people are entered into the exec mailing list, and old ones deleted, and that they have access to the Dropbox folder. - Brief new members of the exec and make sure they understand how the committee works etc. Encourage them to arrange a handover with the former post-holder.